Imitation Learning for Combinatorial Optimisation under Uncertainty: Conclusion

-Overall, this work clarifies the importance of expert design in imitation learning for sequential decision making.
-By formalising expert characteristics and empirically analysing their impact, the paper provides both conceptual guidance and practical insights for deploying learning-based decision policies in complex operational settings.
-Future work may explore adaptive expert-query strategies, richer stochastic expert models, and applications to larger-scale optimisation problems.
+Overall, the findings emphasise the central role of expert design in imitation learning for sequential decision making.
+By formalising expert characteristics through a structured taxonomy and embedding them within a DAgger-based framework, this work provides a unified perspective for interpreting prior results and guiding expert selection.
+Future work may further explore adaptive expert-query strategies, richer stochastic expert models, and extensions to larger-scale optimisation problems.